Domestication of the goat: Phylogeny

+Mitochondrial DNA analysis (not covering all the species):

 Domestication

 Although estimates vary it is generally held that goats were first domesticated approximately 9,500–9,900 years ago.
 This occurred in southeastern Anatolia, although separate instances of domestication happened in Iran approximately 6,500 years ago and in eastern Turkey 2,500 years ago.
 The majority of domesticated goats today are descended from the latter two cases and not from the first.
 Other evidence for domestication exists in Western Asia, dated approximately 8,000 years ago.
 Early goat domestication was able to provide meat, milk, clothing and fuel for Neolithic farmers and their remains could also have been used to build shelters and weapons.
-The domestication process has rapidly increased both the rate of evolutionary development and the genetic diversity of the goat population, with there currently being recorded 300 breeds catered for a variety of purposes.
+The domestication process has rapidly increased both the rate of evolutionary development and the genetic diversity of the goat population, with there currently being recorded 300 breeds developed for a variety of purposes.

 Consistent with what has been seen with other animals, the behaviour of goats has altered since domestication in response to accelerated evolution from thousands of years of interacting with humans and selective breeding.
-Research performed by the Queen Mary University has determined the various ways in which goats have adapted to a human presence.
-Particularly they determined that goats, when faced with a new puzzle, or an alteration to an old one, would gaze towards their human companions.
-The researchers gave the goats a box with food inside, which could not be opened.
-Previously the goats had been given an identical box, but one which could be opened.
-As mentioned above, the goats would look at its human companion when faced with the box which couldn't be opened before returning.
-This indicates that they were looking to the human for help, a behaviour also seen in dogs and other domesticated animals.
-The study also concluded that a forwards-facing human was seen as being more attentive and helpful, as indicated by the greater willingness of goats to ask these people.
-The study concluded that this was evidence of a dependence on human assistance when solving problems, particularly visual assistance.
-Selective pressure has also broadened the physical diversity of the species and resulted in populations who produce more of a particular product (milk or meat) than what is considered normal in the wild.
+Goats have adapted to human presence.